Bryan Strang: Domestic career

-In 2001, he helped bowl Matabeleland out for a national record low score in first-class cricket of 19 runs, taking 5 wickets for 6.
+In 2001, Strang helped bowl Matabeleland out for a national record low score in first-class cricket of 19 runs, taking 5 wickets for 6 runs.

 International career

 Strang was a left-arm medium bowler and due to his nagging accuracy was hard to get away in ODI cricket.
 This earned him a career economy rate of 4.13.
-His best bowling figures in ODI cricket of 6 for 20, made against Bangladesh in 1997 are a Zimbabwean record.
+His best bowling figures in ODI cricket of 6 for 20, against Bangladesh in 1997, are a Zimbabwean record.

 He played his last game for Zimbabwe in July 2001 and in 2002 he moved to South Africa due to political unrest.
-He's become a vocal critic of Zimbabwean cricket and during the 2003 World Cup he stated that Zimbabwe should be barred from hosting World Cup matches on moral grounds.
+He became a vocal critic of Zimbabwean cricket and during the 2003 World Cup stated that Zimbabwe should be barred from hosting World Cup matches on moral grounds.
 As a result, when he attempted a comeback in 2003–04 the Zimbabwean Cricket Union banned him.

-Following the lifting of the ban in 2005 Strang made a comeback and was recalled for a training squad ahead of the New Zealand and India tours of Zimbabwe and played for Zimbabwe A against Pakistan A in 2006.
-However he was later informed by Zimbabwe Cricket that he services were no longer required.
+Following the lifting of the ban in 2005, Strang made a comeback and was recalled for a training squad ahead of the New Zealand and India tours of Zimbabwe and played for Zimbabwe A against Pakistan A in 2006.
+However, he was later informed by Zimbabwe Cricket that his services were no longer required.